zeiktuvai/MSF_Addon/notes.md

-- Updated spawn triggers (Fortify, Patrol, Supply, Wave) to have a configurable height limit.
-- Removed properties menu in favor of mission config file.
+- Added "Destroy Buildings" module to destroy buildings and add building fires in the module area.

 event hanlder stuff